 5. Fully embrace and migrate to the cloud

 Many companies that already are on Microsoft Office 365, haven’t fully embraced the cloud.
 They are still hesitant or resource and time-constrained to completely move their documents and applications to the cloud.
 Microsoft Office 365 has strong security.
-Also, the benefits of the cloud often outweigh your worries and time it takes to move to the cloud.
+Also, the benefits of the cloud often outweigh your worries and the time it takes to move to the cloud.
 So, spend the time and investment to fully move to the cloud, and reap the benefits of storing everything in one secure place, having your teams communicate and collaborate on one common platform, reducing your overhead, operating more efficiently, and saving time on updating computers, finding documents, and maintaining your in-house security and infrastructure.
 Also, Microsoft FastTrack can provide resources and tools needed for your migration to the cloud.
 You may even qualify for a personal remote assistant.

 6. Use it as a launch point for your mobile workforce

-More and more companies have employees that work in different locations, have flexible work from home arrangements, travel frequently, and have work life balance needs so that they can work at anytime from anywhere.
+More and more companies have employees that work in different locations, have flexible work from home arrangements, travel frequently, and have work-life balance needs so that they can work at anytime from anywhere.
 It has become more important than ever for companies to provide the tools to accommodate their ever-growing mobile workforce to not only meet changing workforce needs but also to improve your business productivity and stay in line with the competition.

-Encourage your staff to use the mobile solutions that are offered through Microsoft Office 365.
+Encourage your staff to use the mobile solutions to get the most out of office 365 business investment.
 Once they do, they will have access to all documents, policies, calendars, and directories no matter where they are or what device they are using.
-They can access applications, collaborate with colleagues or clients who are hundreds of miles away, and attend meetings from anywhere and on any device.
+They can access applications, collaborate with colleagues or clients who are hundreds of miles away and attend meetings from anywhere and on any device.

 7. Simplify your IT Management